Meet our New Editors at Large

 By Wasafiri Editor on October 17, 2022 in

-Wasafiri is excited to announce that we have expanded our global team of editors by recruiting six new Editors at Large based across the Middle East.
+Wasafiri is excited to announce that we have expanded our global team of editors by recruiting five new Editors at Large based across the Middle East.
 The Editors will join Wasafiri for two years, working with the existing Editors at Large to help Wasafiri to discover, promote and support new writing within their local regions, rejuvenate our editorial norms and processes, and push the boundaries of literary culture.

 The Editors at Large is a voluntary position at Wasafiri designed to connect local literary networks with a broader international network, and generate new partnerships and opportunities for writers, publishers, and literary organisers, across the region and across the globe.

-The pilot programme in 2021/2022 successfully brought together Editors at Large from South East Asia and Aotearoa New Zealand, resulting in partnerships at events such as the Ubud Writers Festival in Indonesia, as well as an increase in publication of writers from this region in Wasafiri, and a forthcoming Special Issue of Wasafiri on South East Asia and the Littoral, guest edited by a team that includes one of our Editors at Large.
+The pilot programme in 2021/2022 successfully brought together Editors at Large from South East Asia and Aotearoa New Zealand, resulting in partnerships at events such as the Ubud Writers Festival in Indonesia, as well as an increase in publication of writers from this region in Wasafiri, and a forthcoming special issue of Wasafiri on South East Asia and the Littoral, guest edited by a team that includes one of our Editors at Large.
 The project has enabled the Editors at Large to undertake collaboration and expansion in regional literary circles.
 Following the success of the pilot year, the programme is now being extended to run for two years for each cohort instead of one.

 Over their period of tenure, all Editors at Large will play a pivotal role in expanding the readership and authorship of Wasafiri, enabling the magazine to further diversify its content, broaden our reach, and attract local editors and writers who may wish to collaborate with us in the future.